learithe/epifish/README.md

 label-friendly versions of epi week dates.

-*NOTE: when working with dates in both R and Excel, be sure to check that your values match what you expect\!\!\!
-When using R for analysis it is best practice to maintain your data files in a text-based format like `.csv` (comma-separated-value) format rather than Excel format, because [Excel has many issues with how it handles dates](https://datacarpentry.org/spreadsheets-socialsci/03-dates-as-data/), and using a text-only format avoids having your dates messed up by Excel.*
+*NOTE: when working with dates in both R and Excel, be sure to check that your values match what you expect\!
+When using R for analysis it is best practice tosave your data files in a text-based format like `.csv` (comma-separated-value) format rather than Excel format, because [Excel has many issues with how it handles dates](https://datacarpentry.org/spreadsheets-socialsci/03-dates-as-data/), and using a text-only format avoids having your dates messed up by Excel.*